About Us

 Tribal Consultation Policy

-RMC has approved (RMC Resolution 2017-14) a Tribal Consultation Policy consistent with the approved policy adopted by the California Natural Resources Agency.
+RMC adopted a Tribal Consultation Policy (RMC Resolution 2017-14) that aligns with the policy of the California Natural Resources Agency.

 RMC Staff